Google Drive Security Overview

 • USER_LICENSE_REVOKE

-If these events are happening in quick succession, it could suggest that a threat actor is revoking and reassigning licenses in your environment.
+If these events are happening in quick succession, it could suggest that a threat actor is revoking and reassigning licenses in your Google Drive folder.

 As a result, we suggest conducting regular threat hunts in Google Workspace that include searching for this activity.